Gluten free tea loaf

 Updated 7th March 2023

 I’ve got this delightful gluten free tea loaf recipe to share with you.
-It’s something I used to make a lot when I worked as a cook, in a rather wonderful nursing home.
-This tea loaf is nice and easy to make and is delicious; especially when buttered, and enjoyed with a hot cuppa!
+It’s something I used to make a lot when I worked as a cook, in a rather wonderful nursing home, many years ago.
+This tea loaf is nice and easy to make, and is so delicious; especially when buttered, and enjoyed with a hot cuppa!

-Although the tea loaf I made for the residents at ‘High Peak’ wasn’t gluten free, I’ve simply adapted the original recipe by replacing the traditional flour for a gluten free one instead.
+Although the tea loaf I made for the residents at ‘High Peak’ wasn’t gluten free, to make it so, I’ve simply adapted the original recipe by replacing traditional flour for gluten free flour instead.

-This tea loaf is jammed pack full of juicy sultanas and the light sprinkle of muscovado sugar over the top of the mixture before it’s baked, gives this tasty fruited tea loaf a lovely sweet crunchy topping.
+This tea loaf is jammed pack full of juicy sultanas, and the light sprinkle of demerara sugar over the top of the mixture before it’s baked, gives this tasty fruited tea loaf a lovely sweet crunchy topping.

-If you prefer, instead of sultanas, you could use dried mixed fruit; a few chopped cherries thrown into the mix works really well too!
-I’ve also had some lovely feedback from people that have added a spoonful of *mixed spice to the mixture, and loved the results!
+If you prefer, instead of sultanas, you could use *dried mixed fruit.
+A few additional chopped *glacé cherries thrown into the mix works really well too!
+I’ve also had some lovely feedback from people that have added a spoonful of *mixed spice to the mixture, and loved the result!

 Ingredients (8-10 slices)